curioustechizen/curioustechizen.github.io/_src/_posts/2023-01-17-framework-laptop-owner-review.markdown

 layout: post
 title:  "Framework laptop: A game-changer in sustainable electronics"
 description: "An honest long-term usage review of the 1st gen Framework upgradable laptop"
-date: 2023-01-17 10:00
+date: 2023-01-17 10:00 +05:30
 comments: true
-tags: [sustainable, reviews]
+tags: [sustainable, reviews, positive-bytes]
 ---

 This post is the first in a series of businesses that are positive and sustainable.
 With this series, I want to show that it is possible for for-profit businesses to be ethical and sustainable.
+You can read all posts in this series [here](/blog/tags/positive-bytes).

 ## About Framework